The Rage of Dragons

 Those closest to him are brutally murdered, and his grief swiftly turns to anger.
 Fixated on revenge, Tau dedicates himself to an unthinkable path.
 He'll become the greatest swordsman to ever live, a man willing to die a hundred thousand times for the chance to kill the three who betrayed him.
 (From Hatchette Book Group)

 The Rage of Dragons is Evan Winter's first novel.
 Born in England to South American parents, he now lives in Markham, Ont.

-The Rage of Dragons is on the Canada Reads 2020 longlist.
-The final five books and their champions will be revealed on Jan.
-22, 2020.
+The Rage of Dragons was on the Canada Reads 2020 longlist.

 From the book